evrblk/monstera-example/README.md

 request to Monstera cluster.

 This example is relatively simple and all operations from gateway API map 1-to-1 to core operations (not including authentication).
-However, in more complex applications a single gateway operation can collect or update data in multiple application cores (Everblack Bison and Eveblack Moab has such operations, for example).
+However, in more complex applications, a single gateway operation can collect or update data in multiple application cores (Everblack Bison and Eveblack Moab has such operations, for example).

 Here authentication is dumb.
 An account id is passed in headers and the server picks it up without any actual check.